Last Update: August 2022

 Interested in running your own secret node?
 Read on!

-How much are the rewards for staking?
+What are the rewards for SCRT staking?

 Fortunately, community members are on the case.
 There are now a number of tools available for calculating staking returns, like this Secure Secrets ROI calculator.
 While there are a number of different things in motion that could impact future staking returns, right now (as of August 2022) we expect annual staking returns for delegators to be between 20 and 23%.

-How can I stake my Secrets?
+How can I stake my Secret?

 There are three primary ways that people create their own wallet addresses and interact with Secret Network: web wallets, hardware wallets, and the command-line light client.
-Most people will prefer to use a web wallet such as Keplr for its usability advantages, but more advanced users might prefer a hardware wallet like Ledger or to use the command line.
+Most people will prefer to use a web wallet such as Keplr for its usability advantages, but more advanced users might prefer a hardware wallet like Ledger or the command line.
 These are all good options!

 Web Wallet (Keplr)